Table of contents

 In practice, we use a CAD system to compute the center of mass, since the analytical approach is tedious even for slightly complex object and practically impossible for anything moderately complex.

-For this simple 2D shape the origin is in the lower left corner and thus the center of mass is at x=30x=30mm and y=15y=15mm.
-We can determine this using SolidWorks, by creating the sketch as a closed shape and going to Evaluate and Section Properties.
+For this simple 2D shape the origin is in the lower left corner and thus the center of mass is at mm and mm.
+We can determine this using SolidWorks, by creating the sketch as a closed shape and going to Evaluate

 For three dimensional objects such as this below